 - Centers for Disease Control and Prevention (CDC), a 22% rise for public health infrastructure in the U.S., data modernization, global public health efforts, and firearm injury and death prevention

-- Food and Drug Administration (FDA), an 8% overall increase budgeted for infrastructure improvements
+- FDA, an 8% overall increase budgeted for infrastructure improvements

 “[The budget] proposes historic increases in funding for foundational R&D across a range of scientific agencies,” President Biden said in a statement, including what he calls “the biggest increase in non-defense research and development spending on record.”
 Whether Congress will support the White House’s proposal will be determined later this year.